 - a.
-Obtain a "C" or better in each required science course. - b.
-Complete ten (10) hours of observation in area respiratory departments.
+Completion of BIOL 2010 Anatomy and Physiology I with a grade of C or better. - b.
+Obtain a "C" or better in each required science course. - c.
+Complete ten (10) hours of clinical observation in area respiratory therapy departments.
 Students should contact the program director for more information.
 A completed observation form must be sent back to the program director prior to the application deadline.
-The form for documentation of observation hours may be obtained from the Health Science admissions clerk, Admissions Office or Respiratory Therapy faculty. - c.
+The form for documentation of observation hours may be obtained from the Health Science admissions technician, Admissions Office or Respiratory Therapy faculty. - d.
 Only respiratory therapy courses which were completed within three years prior to applying for admission or readmission will be considered for transfer.
 Science courses more than ten years old will not be considered.